Ready to explore Kokanee Creek Provincial Park? Here's everything you need to know before you go!

 Kokanee Creek's diverse habitats support an impressive range of wildlife that hikers regularly encounter on the trails.
 Black bears move through the forested areas, particularly during berry season, while deer browse in meadows and along forest edges.
 The park's bird population includes both forest species and waterfowl that utilize the lake environment.

 The park's namesake kokanee salmon create one of the region's most spectacular natural events.
 From late August through early October, these landlocked salmon return to spawn in Kokanee Creek, turning sections of the waterway into a churning mass of red-bodied fish.
 This spawning run attracts not only human observers but also bears and birds that time their feeding to coincide with this annual abundance.
-Timing your visit during salmon season adds an entirely different dimension to the hiking experience.
+Timing your visit during salmon season adds an entirely different dimension to the hiking experience and is best experienced in late August and September.

 Camping as a Hiking Base